How to Pour a Concrete Sidewalk

 Planning and Tools

-If the thought of pouring concrete scares the bejeebers out of you, don’t feel like the Lone Ranger.
-This story will teach you the basics so you’ll be confident and ready to go when the concrete truck pulls up to the curb.
+If the thought of pouring a concrete sidewalk scares the bejeebers out of you, don’t feel like the Lone Ranger.
+This story will teach you the basics of pouring a concrete sidewalk, so you’ll be confident and ready to go when the concrete truck pulls up to the curb.
 And you’ll save the concrete walkway cost of hiring concrete pros to boot.

 A giant ready-mix truck driving up to your house can be intimidating.
 I always get butterflies when I hear the diesel roaring a half mile away.
 But being prepared with solid forms, good equipment, a couple of strong helpers and a well-planned wheelbarrow route will help calm the nerves.
 Once you dump the first few wheelbarrow loads and get the hang of moving the wet mud around, you’ll feel in complete control.